schulle4u/atmiral/README.md

 ## Installation

-Clone the repository and make `atmiral.sh` executable.
+Clone the repository and make `install.sh` executable.

 ```
-chmod +x ./atmiral.sh
+chmod +x ./install.sh
 ```

-TODO: Create installation script.
+The following installation options are available:

+* `./install.sh --user`: install for current user.
+* `sudo ./install.sh --system`: install system-wide, requires root permissions.
+* `sudo ./install.sh --both`: install system-wide and for current user, requires root permissions.
+* `sudo ./install.sh --uninstall`: uninstall ATMIRAL, could require root permissions.

+You can also run ATMIRAL by calling `./atmiral.sh`  in the script's directory.

 ## Usage

-When called, ATMIRAL searches for menu files in the directory `$HOME/.config/atmiral/menu` or in its own directory.
-There are some sample folders and files in the repository that should be found immediately.
+### Menu directories

+Menu files are found in the following directories:

+* Userdefined: call `atmiral <Pfad>`
+* In your home folder: `$HOME/.local/share/atmiral/menu/`
+* System-wide: `/usr/local/share/atmiral/menu/`
+* In the script's directory: `./menu/`

+### Creating menus

 A menu file consists of configuration sections separated by a blank line.
 Each configuration section can contain the following fields:

 * Name: Display name of the program or command (not the actual command)
 * Description: Short description, displayed to the right.